kwartzlab/board-procedures/README.md

 ## Regarding the Date and Frequency of Board Meetings:

-The Board of Directors shall meet every three weeks on Wednesdays.

 Be it resolved that members shall be notified at least 24 hours in advance of board meetings via the announce mailing list, for those board meetings that require advance notification as per the bylaws.

 ## Regarding Member Applicants: